Skip to content

 What works on LinkedIn for B2B:

 Personal branding (personal profiles).
 Posts from personal profiles have 5-10x greater reach than posts from company pages.
 CEO, CTO, Sales Director — everyone should build their expert brand on LinkedIn.
+This is one of the few items on this list an agency cannot do for a client — someone from leadership actually has to sit down and write, regularly, under their own name.

 Post types that convert in B2B: